 Estonia - NATO Enhanced Forward Presence (eFP)

-Danish soldiers train urban combat at a disused base in Estonia.
+Danish soldiers training in urban environment in Estonia back in 2020.
 Photo: Press officer in the eFP / Armed Forces.

-The Danish soldiers were part of NATO's multinational force of around 4,000 soldiers in Poland and the Baltic countries.
-NATO's presence in the Baltic States and Poland demonstrate NATO's readiness to protect NATO territory and the peoples of NATO and emphasize alliance solidarity with, among others, the Baltic States.
+NATO's Enhanced Forward Presence (eFP) in the Baltic States and Poland demonstrate NATO's readiness to protect NATO territory and peoples.
+The presence emphasizes alliance solidarity with, among others, the Baltic countries.
 NATO's presence in the eastern part of the alliance strengthens security in the region and thus also in Denmark.

 The Danish soldiers are based in Tapa, which is located approx. 70 km east of the capital Tallinn.
-While in Estonia, soldiers trained and trained with British and Estonian units as well as with soldiers from other NATO countries.
+While in Estonia, the soldiers train with British and Estonian units as well as with soldiers from other NATO countries.

-Denmark had a similar force deployed to Estonia throughout 2018.
-Since the spring of 2017, the Armed Forces has deployed staff officers to the British and Estonian headquarters as part of the enhanced Forward Presence.
+Since the spring of 2017, the Armed Forces has deployed staff officers to British and Estonian headquarters as part of Enhanced Forward Presence.

 Period of timeFra 2015